-A Late Filed Resolution shall be referred to and shall be placed on an agenda of the Committee of Original Jurisdiction provided that Committee has not yet had its regular monthly meeting, or on the agenda of the Laws and Rules, Governmental Services Committee if the Committee of Original Jurisdiction has already met, at the option of the Chairperson of the appropriate committee if any two of the following circumstances exist:
+1. Introduction: A Legislator or Legislators together may introduce a Resolution by drafting or causing the same to be drafted and filing the same with the Clerk of the Legislature.
+The Sponsors shall be deemed those representing themselves as the sponsors when the Resolution is filed with the Clerk of the Legislature (one Legislator may represent to the Clerk of the Legislature that multiple Legislators are sponsors).
+Other Legislators may co-sponsor the Resolution by asking the or on the agenda of the Laws and Rules, Governmental Services Committee if the Committee of Original Jurisdiction has already met, at the option of the Chairperson of the appropriate committee if any two of the following circumstances exist: